 - (c) Conclusion.
 While effluent and receiving water data for ammonia support finding no reasonable potential, there would be reasonable potential if the Discharger were to discontinue nitrifying its effluent.
 During the previous order term, the Discharger successfully operated the plant to treat ammonia to below the Basin Plan objectives.
 However, without regulatory assurance that nitrification will continue, the un-ionized ammonia in the effluent could increase.
-Therefore, total ammonia effluent limitations from the previous order are retained to avoid backsliding and to ensure that the Discharger maintains its nitrification performance. - d.
+Therefore, the total ammonia effluent limitations from the previous order are retained to avoid backsliding and to ensure that the Discharger maintains its nitrification performance. - d.
 Enterococcus Bacteria.
 The Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California Part 3, Bacteria Provisions and a Water Quality Standards Variance Policy requires enterococcus bacteria effluent limitations for discharges to marine and estuarine receiving waters that support the water contact recreation beneficial use. - e.
-Fecal Coliform Bacteria.
-Basin Plan Table 4-2A requires total coliform effluent limitations for discharges to receiving waters that support the shellfish harvesting beneficial use.
-Footnote c allows substitution with fecal coliform limits provided that doing so will not result in unacceptable adverse impacts on beneficial uses (i.e., shellfish harvesting). - f.
 Acute Toxicity.
-Basin Plan section 4.5.5.3.1 requires acute toxicity monitoring and limitations, implying there is reasonable potential for the discharge to cause or contribute to exceedances of the acute toxicity water quality objective.
+Basin Plan section 4.5.5.3.1 requires acute toxicity monitoring and limitations, implying there is reasonable potential for the discharge to cause or contribute to exceedances of the acute toxicity water quality objective. - water, and no WQBEL is required.
+The Technical Support Document allows for a mixing zone and dilution credit to be considered when conducting a reasonable potential analysis.
+This Order establishes a mixing zone corresponding to a dilution credit of 4:1 (D = 3) for chronic toxicity as explained in Fact Sheet section IV.C.4.b.
+This is conservative because the translated criterion for chronic toxicity is expressed as a four-day average and the dilution was calculated using a maximum daily flow.

-- g.
-Chronic Toxicity.
 The Discharger conducted monthly chronic toxicity tests during the previous order term.
-The maximum single-sample chronic toxicity result was <1.0 TU_c, which is less than the translated chronic toxicity objective (1.0 TU_c).
-Therefore, there is no reasonable potential for chronic toxicity in the receiving water, and no WQBEL is required. - h.
+The maximum single-sample chronic toxicity result was 3.2 TUc.
+Applying the dilution credit of 4:1 to 3.2 TUc, the resulting toxicity is 0.8 TUc, which is less than the translated chronic toxicity objective (1.0 TUc). - g.
 Sediment Quality.
 Pollutants in some receiving water sediments may be present in quantities that alone or in combination are toxic to benthic communities.
-Efforts are underway to identify stressors causing such conditions.
 However, to date there is no evidence directly linking compromised sediment conditions to the discharges subject to this Order; therefore, the Regional Water Board cannot draw a conclusion about reasonable potential for these discharges to cause or contribute to exceedances of the sediment quality objectives.
-Nevertheless, the Discharger continues to participate in the RMP, which monitors San Francisco Bay sediment and seeks to identify stressors responsible for degraded sediment quality.
-Thus far, the monitoring has provided only limited information about potential stressors and sediment transport.
-The Regional Water Board is exploring options for obtaining additional information that may inform future analyses.
+Nevertheless, the Discharger continues to participate in the RMP, which routinely monitors San Francisco Bay sediment and seeks to identify stressors responsible for degraded sediment quality.